 When he is not advising students on fellowship opportunities, Kurt is likely to be found in line for discounted theatre tickets, playing tournament Scrabble, or watching UNC basketball.
 Kurt has lived in seven states and five countries and is particularly excited for this next chapter in New York City.

-Bethany is an entrepreneurial higher education leader with a track record of creating innovative approaches to promoting student success.
-She brings 16 years of progressive experience managing high performing teams in enrollment, student services, research and leadership development.
-She came to this role after co-founding and directing the NYU Leadership Initiative for the past four years.
-Prior to the Leadership Initiative, Bethany served in two critical roles at NYU Wagner.
-First, as Assistant Dean for Enrollment and Student Services and next as Executive Director of the Research Center for Leadership in Action.
+Bethany brings two decades of experience at NYU managing high performing teams in enrollment, student services, research, and career and leadership development.
+Bethany is particularly proud of her role co-founding the NYU Leadership Initiative.
+Before joining Student Affairs, Bethany served in two critical roles at NYU Wagner: first, as Assistant Dean for Enrollment and Student Services and then, as Executive Director of the Research Center for Leadership in Action.

-Bethany is also Adjunct Assistant Professor of Public Administration at NYU Wagner where she teaches Strategic Leadership to the Executive MPA students and The Meaning of Leadership for undergraduates.
+Bethany has also served as Adjunct Assistant Professor of Public Administration at NYU Wagner, teaching Strategic Leadership to the Executive MPA students and The Meaning of Leadership for undergraduates.
 She received her BA in Anthropology from Cornell University and her MPA from NYU Wagner.
 Bethany is currently a doctoral student in Educational Leadership and Policy at NYU Steinhardt.
 She lives in Brooklyn, NY with her husband, their three children, and a dachshund named Sonny.

 An employee of NYU since 2000, Kris Larsen began his career as an administrator for the Department of Psychology.
 For eight years he oversaw admissions to to the doctoral program in Social Psychology.
 In 2008, he began working for the Graduate School of Arts and Science in the Office of Academic and Student Affairs.
 Here he managed global and internal fellowships for GSAS students as well as graduate students from across the University.